-I read some conflicting reports about this election.
+I read some conflicting reports about the election of Damasus.
 Sozomen and Socrates, the 5th century historians, say that the Arian doctrine had nothing to do with this election.
 Philip Schaff, from the 19th century, says it did, but his report has some problems with it.

 What seems to be consistent is this.
 Damasus was duly elected, but Ursicinus—moved by ambition as most likely were—got some fellow deacons to hold a clandestine election on the side.
 He then had some lesser bishops declare him bishop publicly.

 This may be why Schaff says Arianism was involved.
 In the 4th century, Arian and Nicene bishops were like Democrats and Republicans in America.
-They were very partisan, and one could always find bishops on your side of the Arian controversy to try to push him to power.
-This all feels like the Arian controversy to me, and perhaps that is what motivated Philip Schaff.
+They were very partisan, and one could always find bishops on his side of the Arian controversy to try to push him to power.
+This all feels like the Arian controversy to me, and perhaps that is what motivated Schaff to suggest Arianism was involved.

 Arianism was much more popular in the east, it did rear its head when the see of Peter was in question, and the conquering Germanic tribes of the 5th and 6th centuries were almost exclusively Arian, though peacefully so.
 (Peaceful over theology; not peaceful when they were conquering!)